drkmenon/knotes.github.io/content/courses/Orthopaedic notes/cme.md

 # SLO

-An understanding of the systematic approach to bone and soft tissue tumors
+Understand the systematic approach to bone and soft tissue tumors

 ---